128technology/docs/docs/config_dual_router_ha.md

 When deploying two nodes in a dual router high availability deployment, several features that rely on synchronized state between nodes are no longer available.

 - Source NAT.
 When source NAT is enabled, a system will allocate ephemeral ports on its egress interface as sessions leave the 128T router.
 Because there is no state synchronization between the two nodes in this deployment model, these ephemeral ports are not shared.
 Thus, if the active node fails and traffic starts transiting its counterpart, the source NAT allocation on the newly active system will be different.
 This will impact application flows.
+- Shared interfaces.
+A router node cannot perform gratuitous ARP takeover of an interface from another, distinct router node.

 ## Design Constraints